MarcinBondaruk/Fridger/README.md

 To start development environment simply run `docker-compose up -d app` which will start main service in background (detached mode).
 Service should be available at `localhost:1805`.
 There is also a production environment available.
 Run `docker-compose -f docker-compose.prod.yml up -d app`.
 ## Overview
+Project is based off of official (offofoff :wink: ) php:8.0.14-fpm-alpine3.15 image and extended with [s6-overlay](https://github.com/just-containers/s6-overlay) project along with Nginx for apline.
+I decided to include Nginx inside app container which basically broke one process per container rule.
+This is done mostly out of convenience.
+There is a basic argument that services based on this project would be deployed on a cloud using orchestration such as Kubernetes.
+Load balancing would be done by some other solution and communicate over HTTP - not over FastCGI.
+PHP services would not be load balanced by Nginx.
+In this scenario Nginx could be deployed as Sidecar to main App, but it is more convenient to run two processes.
+Downside to this solution is that Nginx and App are limited to same amount of resources and could choke each other, but this will not be a problem on local environment.
+S6-overlay covers fixes to permissions, offers a way to easily run startup scripts such as fixtures and migrations.
+This is also a great tool to fix permissions inside a container.

 ### Operational Directory Structure
 #### Infrastructure as a Code directory